This easy farro salad is packed with crunchy vegetables, a tangy vinaigrette, fresh herbs, and delicious chewy farro.

 Mediterranean farro salad

-This farro salad with roasted veggies is inspired by Mediterranean cuisine and is absolutely delicious.
+This farro salad with roasted veggies is absolutely delicious and inspired by Mediterranean cuisine.

-In Italy, farro salad is often served in smaller portions as a starter with:
+In Italy, farro salad is often served in restaurants in smaller portions as a starter with:

 Also, the farro salad has even more flavor the next day because the ingredients have time to meld together.

-We do not recommend freezing the salad.
+Freezer: we do not recommend freezing the salad because of the fresh veggies.
 However, you can freeze the cooked farro for up to 3 months.

 To freeze cooked farro, let it cool down at room temperature, then put it in freezer-friendly ziplock bags in small portions (we freeze 2 portions in one bag) and freeze.

-Thaw in the fridge overnight, in the microwave, or boil for 2 minutes.
+Thaw in the fridge overnight, microwave, or boil for 2 minutes.